floesche/LED-Display_G4_Documentation/docs/comm.md

 The design files are shared under a creative commons license as [KiCAD](https://kicad-pcb.org/) EDA source files.
 They were initially developed by [IORodeo](https://iorodeo.com).
 If you open the schematics in a current version of KiCAD you will be asked to remap the symbols when you first open the files.

+### Production

+The Comm board v0.3 is a two layer PCB with 1oz copper that has no special requirements on the production process.
+We typically order them on the default FR-4.
+The board has through-hole components such as the connectors, but the majority of components are SMD with the smallest package of 0603 (imperial) or 1608 (metric).

+For an order volume of 150 pieces we would expect prices around $16 for the assembled board.
+This might be around $1.50 for the board, $8 for the components, $6 for the assembly, and $.50 for shipping.
+Recently we have had good experiences with [Bittele](https://www.7pcb.com/).

 ## Panel Placeholder PCB
 {:#placeholder}